Palm Beach Con * 1/ Trekon Int'l 1975

 Myrna Culbreath - co-editor of "Star Trek Lives"

-T. Casey Brennan - writer for many comic books companies including Warren, Skywald, Red Circle and Charleton.
+T. Casey Brennan - writer for many comic book companies including Warren, Skywald, Red Circle and Charleton.

 Forbidden Planet It Came From Outer Space Silent Running Satan's Satellites